 Rainbow Scholars Program

 GSSP partners with PRIDE to lead a mentorship program for LGBTQ+ students.
-Each participant is matched with a faculty or staff member as an advisor and an incoming first year student in a tiered system of mentorship.
+Each participant is matched with a faculty, staff or junior/senior mentor.
 The goal is for the mentors and mentees to develop an open dialogue, meet monthly, and attend networking sessions on relevant topics.
-To participate in the 2022-2023 Mentorship Program as a mentee, please complete this sign-up form, which will remain open until Friday, September 23 at noon.
-Interested mentors should reach out to Nana Adu at email@example.com.
+Interested mentors should reach out to GSSP Director Julia Hvoslef at email@example.com.
+Applications for mentees will open in September.

 Hosted by GSSP and PRIDE, the monthly Open Forums series examines the connection between LGBTQ+ identity and identities such as religion, international status, race and ethnicity, and career industry.
 This space is an opportunity for dialogue and to ask questions of the speaker, one another, and ourselves.

-The Rainbow Graduation is an annual ceremony for graduating LGBTQ+ seniors and Master's students.
+The Rainbow Graduation is an annual ceremony for graduating LGBTQ+ seniors.
 The event includes reflections and speeches from student, staff and faculty speakers, a presentation of graduation cords/stoles, and celebration of our graduates.

 Identity Awareness Programming